History of LISTSERV

 - L-Soft acquires tracking technology and the German development unit of a Swedish email marketing company.
 The plan is to integrate the tracking technology into LISTSERV.

-- L-Soft announces a partnership with security company F-Secure to integrate F-Secure's Anti-Virus software into LISTSERV.
+- L-Soft announces a partnership with Finnish security company F-Secure to integrate F-Secure's Anti-Virus software into LISTSERV.
 Millions of list subscribers are now protected from viruses.
 LISTSERV becomes the first mailing list manager in the industry to have built-in anti-virus capabilities.

 - L-Soft complements the LISTSERV product family by launching the LISTSERV Maestro email marketing solution.
 The new product enables the management, delivery, tracking and reporting of customized opt-in email marketing campaigns.